nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version1.md

 ### Next Steps

 Now it's time to start developing your app!
-If you are developing for Android, be sure to check out Radius Networks' Android iBeacon Library.
 And when you are ready to deploy your iBeacons, contact Radius Networks to buy models suitable for production use.